Truth on Hostage Negotiations - January 16th, Hour 3

 Do I understand why Israel is making the decision?

-I do, although uh Prime Minister Netanyahu has delayed the ceasefire deal, accusing Hamas of trying to back out.
+I do, although Prime Minister Netanyahu has delayed the ceasefire deal, accusing Hamas of trying to back out.

 If they back out, that's fine.

-Then all hell will break out in the Middle East, and Donald Trump is absolutely positive going to be the person that does it.
+And Donald Trump is absolutely, positively going to be the person that does it.

 Welcome back to the program.